Create a Survey in less than 60 seconds!

 From the point of view of sellers:

 Augmented reality is a novel way of engaging with customers by providing a customized product experience in 3D.
-AR provides a contactless user interface to prospective buyers of the product, delivering them a real-time interaction.
-It takes place between the real and virtual worlds through accurate 3D virtual and real objects.
+Also, it provides a contactless user interface to prospective product buyers, delivering them real-time interaction.
+It occurs between the real and virtual worlds through accurate 3D virtual and real objects.

 By definition:

-“Augmented reality (AR) is an interactive experience of a real-world environment where the objects that reside in the real world are enhanced by computer-generated perceptual information, sometimes across multiple sensory modalities, including visual, auditory, haptic, somatosensory and olfactory.” -Wikipedia.
+“Augmented reality (AR) is an interactive experience of a real-world environment where the objects that reside in the real world are enhanced by computer-generated perceptual information, sometimes across multiple sensory modalities, including visual, auditory, haptic, somatosensory, and olfactory.”

 -Tim Cook